undoLogic/setupCase-boilerplate/launchPad/README.md

 - This allows to verify all your changes before pushing to LIVE.
 - The database can be modified and verified before going LIVE
 - Careful as all changes on Staging will be reflected on LIVE
+- When you are satisfied with all new changes the goLIVE script will rsync all files from staging to the LIVE folder

 ### Live Server
 Live server must be on the same server as Staging
 - When you are happy with your staging server all files are copied to the live absolute path

 ## Configuring
 Launch needs to be configured for your target server as well as your github account.

 ### PAT - Personal Access Tokens
 We use PAT to authenticate with GIT hub to export your files to your server